GLOBAL MARKETS-Gold slumps to five-year low, dollar at highest in months

 NEW YORK, July 20 (Reuters) - Gold prices plunged to their lowest in more than five years on Monday, at one point dropping 4 percent on aggressive selling out of China, while the U.S. dollar hit a three-month high on expectations for higher U.S. interest rates.

-Equity markets posted modest gains, with the focus remaining on earnings season.

 The dramatic sell-off in gold came in a matter of minutes in Shanghai.
-More than 33 tonnes of gold, worth about $1.3 billion, traded in two minutes.
+More than 3.3 million lots of a key contract traded there, far surpassing average daily volume of about 30,000 contracts.

 “We have breached significant support levels, we know U.S. rate hikes are coming, there is no inflation and there is no catalyst to hold gold when other markets are doing better,” Societe Generale analyst Robin Bhar said.